cogdog/tru-collector/README.md

 To provide access to the media uploader, this site uses a Wordpress Authoring Role account that is logged into invisibly to your site visitors (for anyone logged in with an Editor or Administrator account, like you this account is not used)..
 So your site needs an active user with a name of **collector** and a role of **Author**.

+If this account does not exist, create it now.
+If it does, use the instructions below to generate a new password and then add it to the TRU Collector Options.

 ![](images/add-author.jpg)

 You can follow the link to create an account; for an email you can use a fictitious one on your domain.
 We suggest using the strong password that Wordpress  suggests.
 Copy that password, and perhaps save it in a safe place.
 On a stand-alone Wordpress install of the Collector, you can just paste it into the option for the password field.